icebreaker-data/icebreaker-data-web/src/content/docs/docs/how-to-guides/Performance Tuning/optimize-queries.md

 ---
-title: Getting started
+title: Monitor and optimize query performance
 description: Learn more about my project in this docs site built with Starlight.
 ---

-Welcome to getting started!
+Welcome to guides!